 The group leader read aloud a children’s book, The Spring Equinox, by Ellen Jackson.
 I loved the illustrations and the way the author explained the history behind many Equinox traditions.
 My favorite story was the story of the hares and the eggs.

-As you may or may not know, rabbits construct nests, hidden in the bushes, here they birth their young.
-Hiding the nests in the bushes and brush gives natural protection for the female and her new bunnies from possible predators.
-Once the bunnies have grown and hopped away, abandoning the nest, a bird called a plover would take over the nest and lay her eggs.
+As you may or may not know, rabbits birth their young in nests they’ve constructed in the bushes.
+Hiding their nests in the bushes and brush gives natural protection for the female and her new bunnies from possible predators.
+Once the bunnies have grown and hopped away, abandoning the nest, a bird called a plover often takes over the nest, laying her own eggs.

-It does make me giggle to think of how the local people must have felt to perhaps be hunting rabbits only to find eggs in what they knew was a rabbit’s nest.
+It does make me giggle to think of how the local people must have felt finding eggs in what they knew was a rabbit’s nest.

 Interesting tid bits about the Easter Bunny

 - The Easter Bunny comes from 16th Century German folklore.
 Legend says if good little boys and girls make a nest in their bonnets and caps they would awaken to a reward of colored eggs.

 - In the 18th Century many Germans began immigrating to the United States.
 Naturally with an influx of people comes an influx of new traditions and so the Easter Bunny was introduced to American boys and girls.